-There are essentially only five fuels used to condition today's homes: electricity, natural gas, propane, oil and wood.
-Each has its own set of advantages and idiosyncrasies.
+There are essentially only five fuels used to warm today's homes: electricity, natural gas, propane, oil and wood.
+Each has its own set of advantages and potential issues.

 - Natural gas may not be available to your home.

 - Wood is widely available, but requires much more labor, including stacking, hauling, loading and so on than the other fuels.

 Almost all fuels have experienced a price advantage over the others at some point over the last 20 years.
 As fuel prices are cyclic, you might want to focus on the attributes of one fuel over another.

 - If you want quick warm up on cold winter days, oil and wood produce more heat output than propane, natural gas or electricity.

 - Natural gas and propane produce fewer harmful pollutants than do oil or wood.